• Skip to main content

 Filling your Easter "Carrots"

-The pastry horns are filled with a simple custard cream.
+Fill the pastry horns with a simple custard cream.
+To do this, you just need:

 • 300 ml thickened cream (heavy cream)